-1 The focus of authorization review is on results: whether the CCIP, including the annual camp improvement plan has achieved meaningful improvement.
+1 The focus of the authorization review is on results: whether the CSIP and the annual camp improvement plans have achieved meaningful improvement.
 The focus of assessment is on meaningful participations: whether the camp has engaged its staff in continuous improvement, set SMART goals, and is tracking progress, metrics and opportunities.
 Evaluation of CCIP is discussed in Part 3.